yesodweb/yesodweb.com-content/page/quickstart.md

 Title: Yesod quick start guide

 You'll need to [install the Haskell toolchain](http://www.stackage.org/install).
+Note that you *must* install the correct version of GHC.
+That is currently GHC __7.8.4__.
 Once you have Haskell installed, you can follow these steps to get a scaffolded site up and running:

 The simplest set of steps to get this started is: